 Each year around spring time, many boiler owners begin to think about shutting down their boilers for the summer.
 Boiler layup is done to extend the systems useful life.
-Shutting down the boiler when it is not needed to provide heat, provides two major advantages.
+Planning a boiler shutdowns provides two major advantages.

 1. It allows you to perform a detailed inspection of the system that would not be possible while the boiler is in use.

 2. It helps to prevent corrosion and rust, which extends the boilers useful life.

 To decide the correct type of boiler layup for your system, consider the boiler size and type.
 In this article we will cover two types of layup; dry layup and wet layup.
 Dry layups are intended for long term shutdowns, while wet layups are used when you may need quick access to a boiler.
 Choosing the correct layup method is an important decision and may require consultation with a boiler expert.

 Our good friends at Miura Boilers do a great job of laying out the which type of layup you should consider below:

 If you plan to shutdown your boiler for 5 to 10 days, you should perform the short-term layup.
 The short-term is a wet layup.
 It consists of leaving the boiler filled with concentrated, chemically treated boiler water; preferably with a pH of 12.4 (or as close as possible).

 If you plan to shutdown your boiler from 10 to 30 days, you should perform the semi-short term layup.
 The semi-short term is a wet layup.
 It consists of draining the boiler of old boiler water and refilling with fresh feed water and chemical.
 Preferably with a pH of 12.4 (or as close as possible).